CNH Tours - Cultural and Natural Heritage Tours Galapagos

 The journey will have you take a short bus ride to the narrow Itabaca channel that separates Baltra island and Santa Cruz island.
 Keep your eyes open for some land iguanas on Baltra - these had disappeared soon after the establishment of the World War II military base there, but have been painstakingly re-introduced since, and are now doing very well - particularly after the successful eradication of wild cats, which liked to dine on baby iguanas!

-After the 3 minute ferry ride, we'll head up to the Highlands of Santa Cruz.
-We'll stop at a Giant Tortoise reserve where we'll have the chance to spot these ancient animals going about their business in a natural / semi-natura environment (you may see some browing in farm pastures where the grass is tasty).
+After the 3 minute ferry ride, you'll head up to the Highlands of Santa Cruz.
+You'll stop at a Giant Tortoise reserve where you'll have the chance to spot these ancient animals going about their business in a natural / semi-natura environment (you may see some browing in farm pastures where the grass is tasty).
 This is our only chance to see highland forest ecoystems in Galapagos - home of many Darwin's finches, mocking birds, vermillion flycatcher and a wonderful diversity of indigenous plants - including the peculiar looking scalesia trees, resembling giant broccoli.

-At the end of the afternoon, we will board our yacht, Integrity, for dinner and set sail on our Island cruise.
+At the end of the afternoon, you will board our yacht, Integrity, for dinner and set sail on our Island cruise.
 We will live aboard the yacht and spend as much time exploring the islands as park rules permit.
-Each night, we'll travel on to the next destination.
+Each night, you'll travel on to the next destination.
 Dinner on board.

 AM: PUNTA CORMORANT, CHAMPION ISLET